 In a recent webinar, we identified five best practices and steps to launch rolling forecasts successfully at your organization:

 The multiple versions required by good rolling forecasts to create different scenarios are extremely difficult to perform and manage with manual processes (spreadsheets).

 Step 2.
-Model your course on drivers, not details.
+Model Your Course on Drivers.

 Your annual budget lists thousands of line items, but to follow rolling forecast best practices, you should be creating forecasts at a higher level.
 Focus on significant business drivers such as risk, profit, and working capital.

 Step 3.
 Sound Out Multiple What-If Scenarios.

 Look for a tool that lets you change a few key assumptions and drivers and instantly see their effect on the overall plan, such as the impact a price change has on headcounts and cash.